-Divided into six sections:
+This book is divided into six sections:

-and comprised of 40 specially commissioned chapters, it explores the main intersections between social work theory and practice in an increasingly digitized world.
+This book, comprised of 40 specially commissioned chapters, explores the main intersections between social work theory and practice in an increasingly digitized world.
 Bringing a critical focus to how social work as a profession is adapting exponentially to embrace the benefits of technology, it gives specific consideration to the digitalization of the social work profession, including the ways in which social workers are using different forms of technology to provide effective services and innovative practice responses.

-With chapters on big data, digital archiving, e-citizenship and inclusion, gerontechnology, children and technology, smart cities and data ethics, this book will be of interest to all social work scholars, students and professionals as well as those working in science and technology studies more broadly.
+With chapters on big data, digital archiving, e-citizenship and inclusion, gerontechnology, children and technology, and data ethics, this book will be of interest to all social work scholars, students and professionals as well as those working in science and technology studies more broadly.

-Introduction – Digital Social Work: Reshaping Social Work Practice in the 21st Century
+Introduction: Digital Social Work – Reshaping Social Work Practice in the 21st Century

 Antonio López Peláez and Gloria Kirwan

-Chapter Two – Digital social work: The opportunity of digitalisation.
-A meta-analysis
+Chapter Two – Digital Social Work: The Opportunity of Digitalisation.
+A Meta-Analysis

 Antonio López Peláez, Amaya Erro-Garcés and Raquel Pérez García